beefoo/subway-inequality-app/README.md

 ## To Run

-This must be run on some kind of web server (i.e. not from a file path like `file://...`) due to CORS policy for streaming audio.
+This must be run on some kind of web server (i.e. not from a file path like `file://...`) due to [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp) for streaming audio from non-http protocol.
 This repository includes an express server using [Node.js](https://nodejs.org/en/)

 ```
 npm install